BurningStars: On your new album Oracle did you do anything different than you did on your debut album Spit?

 Morgan: Well personally I think we are influenced by those very same bands that made us want to start the band in the first

 place.
-But I think we just sort of got deeper into the scenes like in terms of more hard rock and more hardcore, more metal, that
+But I think we just sort of got deeper into the scenes like in terms of more hard rock and more hardcore, more metal,

-go in and write an album".
+we want to go in and write an album".
 Seeing them live is awesome.

 BS: Talena left the band, what happened with that?